Anushdev65/Form-Builder/README.md

 Contributing

-//The deadline is met and this project is incomplete but is scalable, I ran into a bug of getting all endpoints so the project might look incomplete.
+//The deadline is met and this project is incomplete but is scalable.
 ```